 Though it was not enthusiastically received by the publishing industry, fixed layout ePub using InDesign has been on the rise giving it the rightful position it must hold in the eBook industry as more people now prefer to read the digital counterparts of printed books.

 What this means for the authors and designers is that they get more control over decision making with respect to how the text appears on a page, where the lines must start and end.
 Also, they can decide upon best the position of the text depending upon other multimedia elements on the page by intelligently adhering to fixed layout eBook guidelines.
 When it comes to fixed layout, the designers of the author has absolute control over how a page and its elements are rendered on the device irrespective of the size or orientation of the same.

-- If the text that you want to render has multi-columns and has specific location at certain points, fixed-layout format is the best.
+- If the text that you want to render has multi-columns and has specific location at certain points, this is the best

-- Fix layout is the best format for books such as cookbooks and graphic novels where the design of the same is a vital element.
+- It is the best format for books such as cookbooks & graphic novels where the design of the same is a vital element

 - It may not be the best format for the users as they do not have any control over the font, margins, spacing or the size of the text.